Reducing a Felony to a Misdemeanor | CA Penal Code 17(b)

 - The planning and sophistication of your conviction,

-- The number of victims your offense effected,
+- The number of victims your offense affected,

 - Whether you suffered any probation violations.